swiftly-solution/documentation/docgen/output/events/gameevents/onfinalestart.md

 ---

 # OnFinaleStart
-This event is triggered when finale_start is triggered
+This event is triggered when finale_start is triggered.
 ::: tabs
 @tab Lua
 ```lua